-Neck-through guitars are almost always more expensive than a bolt-on one that is at a similar level.
+Neck-through guitars are almost always more expensive than bolt-on ones at a similar level.
 The same goes for comparing neck-through vs. set-neck.

 This is because of the craftsmanship mentioned before and the time it takes for a luthier to make one.

-With bolt-on guitars, attaching the neck onto the guitar is quite straightforward, and it doesn’t take nearly as much work to put together.
+Attaching the neck to the guitar with bolt-on guitars is quite straightforward, and it doesn’t take nearly as much work to put together.

 Additionally, the parts don’t need to be made and assembled at the same spot, but that’s not the case with neck-throughs.

 You’re paying extra for the look, consistency, and quality that comes from the attention that making a neck-through requires, and that’s why you’ll typically see this kind of work on mid-to-high-end guitars like this ESP Horizon.

 Ultimately, it’s up to you to decide whether or not that premium is worth it or not.
 Many do, whereas others opt for bolt-ons because they can get the job done too.